- Location: New Mexico

 Where to Get Tested and What to Pay

 There are more than 100 locations spread out across the metro area; these range from mom-and-pops to megachains like Jiffy Lube.
-The cost for the services varies by business, but generally runs just around $20.
+The cost for the services varies by business.

 Pretty much the only time you can request a time extension for emissions testing is if the vehicle in question is out of state.
 This is usually the case with New Mexico residents who are students in another state, or those in the military who are stationed elsewhere.
 If you are in this situation and need to renew your registration, you have a couple of options.